 Take the Next Step to Help Ensure Your Peace of Mind

 As you consider key person insurance, you want to partner with a company recognized for its financial stability.
-Western & Southern is a Fortune 500 company with a heritage of 130 years of financial strength that can help you build the financial security of your business.
+Western & Southern is a Fortune 500 company with a heritage of more 130 years of financial strength that can help you build the financial security of your business.
 We offer you expertise to determine the right kind of coverage to help protect the future success of your business.
 A knowledgeable financial representative is available to help you with your key person insurance needs.

 1Key Person Insurance provides a death benefit to employers in the event of the death of a key employee to ensure the business can continue.
 A financial representative can assist with product selection and help to determine the amount(s) needed on each key employee to help ensure business remains operational.
 Products issued by The Western and Southern Life Insurance Company and Western-Southern Life Assurance Company and other life insurance member companies of Western & Southern Financial Group can help meet these needs.